Scouts chief slams lack of hygiene at disastrous jamboree as teenager tells of snakes

 Britain’s scouting chief has hit out at the organisers of the disastrous world jamboree in South Korea as the parent of one attendee described chaotic scenes of children fainting in the extreme heat and a snake being found under his daughter’s bed.

-Matt Hyde, chief executive of UK Scouts, said the group decided to withdraw its more than 4,000 scouts on Friday for their own safety amid concerns about a lack of hygiene and the food provided on top of the extreme heat, which led to hundreds falling ill days before.
+Matt Hyde, chief executive of UK Scouts, said the group decided to withdraw more than 4,000 scouts on Friday for their own safety following concerns over extreme heat, which led to hundreds falling ill days before, as well as issues with food and “a lack of hygiene”.

 He said sanitation at the event and cleanliness of the toilets caused “severe” health and safety fears.
 He also spoke of concerns about the medical services as well as the amount of food available, particularly for those with dietary requirements.